xinhe97/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Sean is a PhD candidate in Business Statistics at College of  Business, City University of Hong Kong.
-Sean has been working on empirical asset pricing, with new methods from Econometrics, Machine Learning, Data Science and FinTech.
+Sean has been working on financial economics, with new methods from Econometrics, Machine Learning, Data Science and FinTech.